domainersuitedev/delicious-api/api/oauth.md

 #OAuth

 OAuth 2.0 is supported on Delicious now, and here are the steps you need to take if you decide to use it in your development.

+You can always create an application [here](https://delicious.com/settings/developer).
+(Log in to Delicious if it sends you to landing page)

 * Send request to Delicious for users' authorization
 * Delicious present an authorization page to users on which they decide to authorize or not